 \section{Conclusion}

-In this paper, we proposed methods to quantify the personality traits of datasets and language models designed for open-ended text generation.
-We presented a principled approach for evaluating the personality traits of datasets using a pre-trained zero shot classifier.
-We further extended our work to estimate personality profiles of language models using the prompts from the Big Five personality test questionnaire.
-Our experiments found that language models possess varied personality traits reflecting the datasets that were used in their training, and this influences the generated outputs.
-Furthermore, we proposed straightforward approaches to alter the personality traits of language models by finetuning them on personality-annotated datasets.
-Overall, our work provides a key starting point for assessing and understanding the personality traits of language models.
+In this paper, we developed approaches to quantify the personality traits of datasets and language models designed for open-ended text generation.
+We presented a principled approach for evaluating the personality traits of datasets using a pre-trained zero-shot classifier.
+We then extended this idea to estimate personality profiles of language models using the prompts from the Big Five personality test questionnaire.
+Our experiments revealed that language models possess varied personality traits reflecting the datasets used in their training, thus influencing their generated outputs.
+Furthermore, we proposed straightforward approaches to alter the personality traits of white-box language models by finetuning them on personality-annotated datasets.
+Overall, our work provides a critical starting point for assessing and understanding the personality traits of language models.

-In the future, we aim to design robust approaches that precisely alter the personality traits of language modes.
-We also aim to investigate other commonly used assessments like the Myer Briggs Type indicator to validate the personality traits of language models and contrast them with the results obtained in this work.
+In future research, we aim to design robust approaches that can precisely alter the personality traits of language models.
+We also aim to integrate other commonly used assessments like the Myer Briggs Type indicator in assessing, validating, and modifying the personality traits of language models.